 What is the Bachelor of General Studies Degree?

-The Bachelor of General Studies (B.G.S.) is a flexible degree program offered through Continuing Education at Eastern and is available to both full-time and part-time students.
+The Bachelor of General Studies (B.G.S.) is a flexible degree program offered through Continuing Studies and Enhanced Learning at Eastern and is available to both full-time and part-time students.
 In order to be admitted to the B.G.S. program, students must be in good academic standing and must have completed 60 credits.
-Upon entry to the B.G.S. program, each student completes a degree plan with a Continuing Education adviser.
+Upon entry to the B.G.S. program, each student completes a degree plan with a Continuing Studies and Enhanced Learning adviser.
 The plan ensures that all degree and University requirements will be met.

 Visit the FAQ page for more information about the Bachelor of General Studies.

-A minimum of two Tier II LAC courses in different categories must be completed at Eastern.
+- A minimum of two Tier II LAC courses must be completed at Eastern.

 - BGS Major Concentration (30 Credits) and BGS Minor Concentration (15 Credits)

 Note: There are three major concentration categories approved for the BGS Degree Program: One based upon a program that closely follows that of a Major Discipline, the second based upon the course guidelines for one of the approved Interdisciplinary Career Programs, and the third based upon a Themed Content Area, in which there are at least 30 credits from multiple disciplines within a content area contained within the concentration.
 A minimum of 15 credits in the major concentration must be numbered 300-level or higher.
 Please refer to the below chart for more detailed information about the BGS categories.

 |BGS Major Concentration Categories|

 Comprises of at least 30 credits in any major discipline at Eastern, 15 of those credits numbered 300-level or higher.
 Major disciplines from which to choose include: